 Charlotte is starting her reception year at the school.
-Both George and Charlotte are known as Cambridges with full name Geroge Cambridge and Charlotte Cambridge at school.
+Both George and Charlotte are known as Cambridges with full names Geroge Cambridge and Charlotte Cambridge at school.

 We can see a sparkly £3 unicorn key ring hanging from Charlotte’s bag.
-Duchess told Head of the lower school, Helen Haslem, ” She (Charlotte) is very excited”.
-Charlotte was seen playing with her pony through the time in front of cameras.
-I guess that was her way of handling the pressure of the first day that was a very much public event.
+Duchess told the Head of the lower school, Helen Haslem, ” She (Charlotte) is very excited”.
+Charlotte was seen playing with her pony throughout the time in front of cameras.
+I guess that was her way of handling the pressure of the first day which was a very public event.

-Catherine has been spotted many times on school run.
-She drops and picks George from school regularly.
-The close bond of family is shown when Carole Middleton was also spotted picking her eldest grandchild from school a few times.
+Catherine has been spotted many times on the school runs.
+She drops and picks George up from school regularly.
+The close bond of family is shown when Carole Middleton was also spotted picking up her eldest grandchild from school a few times.

 Updated: As expected Palace shared the cute picture marking Princess Charlotte’s first day of school.